 The root of my dance practice is in observing, listening, and engaging with senses and surroundings.
-My choreographic process resembles a participatory ethnography of sorts, with copious conversations, images, and field notes.
-Especially in the early stages of a project, I look for vivid physical textures, unusual relationships, enveloping sounds, and memories that provoke movement and sensation.
+My choreographic process resembles a field study of sorts, with copious conversations, images, and sketches and notes, usually outside.
+I look for vivid textures, discarded or forgotten artefacts, resurgent memories and sounds that provoke movement.

-Materials, objects and organisms, as much as humans, carry compelling and unusual movements, that often share a physical language.
-There is an intimacy and poetry in the ways we relate to our surroundings.
-In their precision and accumulation, these connections allow for the intricacy and ambiguity of connections to form landscapes.
-My role as a dance maker is to invite others to belong in these ephemeral networks and felt landscapes.
+There is an intimacy and poetry in the ways we relate to our ecologies, be they urban or rural.
+Objects and organisms, as much as people, transform constantly and often share a physical language.
+In their precision and accumulation, these connections are often both intricate and ambiguous.
+My role as a dance maker is to invite others to find resonance in these ephemeral spaces.

 I live on the unceded Indigenous lands and waters of Tiohtià:ke, also known as Montréal: a meeting place which the Kanien’kehá:ka Nation has protected and where so many nations and cultures dance.